Review of Bludgeoning Angel Dokuro-chan (2005)

 Moving picture, 100 minutes

-If nothing is done, a man will keep all women on Earth from growing past the apparent age and physical functions of twelve-year-olds, as a mishap in the scientific pursuit of pedophilia.
-In order to prevent that fateful invention, which would sterilize and doom humankind, an angel keeps the boy who would become that man busy and uneducated, by forcing him into silly wastes of time, like the Watching Glue Dry Club, embarrassing him horribly and distracting him with her body.
-She also uses a large spiked bat to kill and revive him until he does what she says.
+Divine providence has foreseen an existential threat to humankind.
+If nothing is done, a man will keep all women on Earth from growing past the apparent age and physical functions of twelve-year-olds: A mishap in the scientific pursuit of pedophilia.
+To avert disaster, an angel is stationed with the boy who would have become that man.
+She keeps him both busy and ignorant, by forcing him into silly wastes of time like the Watching Glue Dry Club.
+When he won’t do what she says, she uses a large spiked bat to kill him, over and over again.

-Gross-out comedy, a parody of the magical-girlfriend strain of bishōjo.
+A gross-out comedy, parodying the magical-girlfriend strain of bishōjo.
 Large parts of this comedy are ineffective, but the reason why Dokuro (“Skull”) stays with Sakura (“Cherry”) and does what she does is more convincing than the corresponding explanations in less comedic shows like Oh My Goddess (1993).

 References here: Miss Kobayashi’s Dragon Maid (2017).